gsudre/lab_notes/146-more_rnaseq_imputation.md

 might as well get the code ready to run our data and then it's just a matter of running ABCD as well.

+If that still doesn't work, even for ABCD, then I could come up with a meta-phenotype.
+Basically, use PLS to predict ADHD using all our brain phenotypes, and use that linear combination of brain phenotypes as our meta-phenotype to be regressed against the predicted gene expression.
+That might actually be a better approach in the sense that we don't know for sure which brain phenotype is supposed to be most linked to gene expression in the brain.
+It's just harder to understand.

 # TODO